History

 The Belgrade Arena

-The Belgrade Open 2024 tournament will be the seventh professional tournament held in Belgrade from 2021.
+The Belgrade Open 2025 tournament will be the eight professional tournament held in Belgrade from 2021.

-The previous six ATP and WTA tournaments were held in April, on outdoor clay courts.
-Each year brought something new and betther that the previous yers, but the Belgrade Open tournament will introduce the biggest changes so far.
-This ATP 250 tournament will not only be played on a different type of court surface – hard-court, but also indoors, at the Belgrade Arena, making it even more exciting.
+While the previous six ATP and WTA tournaments were held in April, on outdoor clay courts, each year bringing something new and better, in November 2024 Belgrade Open brought the biggest changes so far.
+This ATP 250 tournament was not only played on a different type of court surface – hard-court, but also indoors, at the Belgrade Arena, which made it even more exciting.
+It was the first ATP250 tournament to ever be held on a hard court in Serbia.

-From November 2nd to 9th, the Belgrade Arena will become the “new home of tennis” and the epicenter of tennis events, providing players and fans with an unforgettable experience.
+The Belgrade Arena became the “new home of tennis” and the epicenter of tennis events, providing players and fans with an unforgettable experience.

-The Belgrade Arena complex, a multifunctional sports venue that has hosted an impressive number of competitions in various sports, will undergo several transformations for the tournament, adorned in the tennis spirit and the colors of the Belgrade Open.
+The Belgrade Arena complex, a multifunctional sports venue that has hosted an impressive number of competitions in various sports, underwent several transformations for the tournament, adorned in the tennis spirit and the colors of the Belgrade Open.

-The central space of the Arena, where the courts will be located, will be fully adapted to the needs of the tournament.
-It will feature a hall divided into two sections, where two professional hard courts – Center Court and the Grandstand – will be set up, providing the necessary dynamic and parallel matches.
-The courts will be constructed using the highest quality materials, comparable to those used at legendary tournaments like the US Open.
+The central space of the Arena, featured a hall divided into two sections, where two professional hard courts – Center Court and the Grandstand – were set up, providing the necessary dynamic and parallel matches.
+The courts were constructed using the highest quality materials, comparable to those used at legendary tournaments like the US Open.

-Equal attention will be given to tournament visitors, and this year the Arena will feature, not one, bu two FAN zones, at the northern and southern entrances, offering numerous attractions, activities, and never-before-seen surprises.
+Equal attention will be given to tournament visitors, who had a chance to enjoy before and after matches in not one, bu two FAN zones, at the northern and southern entrances, offering numerous attractions, activities, and never-before-seen surprises.